Stamford Museum & Nature Center: Observatory and Planetarium

 The Stamford Museum & Nature Center has a four-story observatory which houses a 22-inch (560 mm) reflecting telescope and is used for research (primarily of binary star systems) by the Fairfield County Astronomical Society (FCAS).
 The observatory is currently closed to the public and the SM&NC is currently in the middle of a capital campaign to raise money for a new Astronomy & Physical Science Center.

 The Museum's astronomical history began in 1941 when the Fairfield County Astronomical Society was formed.
 Members would bring their telescopes and set them up on the steps of the old Town Hall.
 In Courtland Park, a planetarium was constructed in one end of the lecture hall by building a dome which could be raised and lowered for planetarium shows.

 This was one of the first Armand Spitz planetariums.
 Concerned that the only planetariums then available were so expensive that few institutions could have them and few people would live near enough to visit, in 1947 Spitz completed design work on a very inexpensive planetarium model.
 The main problem, he discovered, was that creating a globe for stellar projection was very complex and expensive.
 Following a suggestion by Albert Einstein, Spitz used a dodecahedron as the "globe" equivalent for his star projector.

-Following a demonstration at an astronomical conference at the Harvard-Smithsonian Center for Astrophysics, Spitz received considerable publicity, and began marketing his Model A planetarium for $500.
+Following a demonstration at an astronomical conference at the Harvard–Smithsonian Center for Astrophysics, Spitz received considerable publicity, and began marketing his Model A planetarium for $500.
 These were sold to the various American military academies, small museums, schools, and even to King Farouk of Egypt.

 Within a few years, Spitz introduced the model A-1, which incorporated the Sun, Moon, and five naked eye planets, still using the dodecahedron shape for the star projector.
 Later a model A-2 came out, projecting more stars (the model A only gave stars brighter than magnitude 4.3).
 At present no record has been found establishing which model SM&NC purchased.

 After moving to Scofieldtown Road, an open courtyard of the main building was enclosed to build the new planetarium.

-Mr. & Mrs. Frank Altschul contributed the funds to construct an observatory on the property, which was completed in 1960.
+Mr. and Mrs. Frank Altschul contributed the funds to construct an observatory on the property, which was completed in 1960.
 Materials were donated by local corporations, and the telescope was built by volunteers and the Fairfield County Astronomical Society.
 The largest telescope in the East available for public viewing was dedicated on June 13, 1965.